 Naito Sensei

-Yumiko Naito is a new Japanese instructor at the Japan-America Society of Washington D.C.
+Yumiko Naito has been teaching Japanese at the Japan-America Society of Washington D.C since 2022.
 Ms. Naito has over 14 years of experience teaching Japanese at a number of locations, including Hong Kong, the Philippines, and universities across the United States, at a variety of levels, ranging from beginner to business level.
 Ms. Naito has experience using various mediums to help her students understand difficult concepts, including newspapers, manga, television dramas, and games.
 Ms. Naito also spends the summers teaching courses at a couple of universities in Japan.

 Ms. Naito received her M.A. in Japanese Pedagogy in New York.
 Her research interests include Japanese theatre and performances, particularly Taishu Engeki, known as “popular theatre.”
 As part of her research focusing on theatre preparations, story development, and inter-group relationships, Ms. Naito joined a Taishu Engeki troupe on their journey across Japan and presented her research findings at a Japanese language conference.
 Whenever Ms. Naito is in Japan, she makes sure to support the Taishu Engeki groups that come to the local theatre.
 Ms. Naito has also practiced calligraphy for over 20 years.